ananyabchetia/contaminated/README.md

 ### 3. Google_Maps_API

 #### This folder contains an interactive Google Maps API–powered tool that lets users evaluate environmental risk by measuring the proximity of schools and homes to Superfund sites.
+Scroll down and find this tool at the end of this **[story](https://ananyabchetia.github.io/contaminated/)**.

-#### Please note, I added this interactive tool last summer, after my story published in March.
+#### Note: This interactive component was added after the story was published in March.

+#### Important: The tool cannot be run locally, as it relies on a Google Maps API key that is restricted to my website for security reasons.

 ## Workflow